WinsomeYuen/Web-Projects/README.md

 # Web-Projects
-A collection of front-end work including HTML, CSS, Javascript and jQuery
+A collection of front-end work including HTML, CSS, Javascript and jQuery.
+Project idea's are from CodeAcademy.

 ## Web Form
 This is a basic application that's displaying the different inputs you can add to your forms.
 Mainly made this to look into UX Design